 The CVDRMP’s SRMR concluded that exporting untreated liquid and solid manure may be cost-prohibitive for many existing dairies and potentially impracticable in terms of the current limited market demand for these manure products relative to the amount generated at dairies industry-wide.
 Manure treatment technologies can range from relatively high-technology processes such as anaerobic digestion to produce energy to relatively low-technology management practices such as composting.
 The resulting material from composting can be more easily transported off the dairy and can be used for a wider variety of purposes than raw manure due to the weight and volume reduction in addition to the reduction in pathogens, while the digestate resulting from anaerobic digestion results in a reduction of pathogens and other benefits, but neither technology is currently being employed at a sufficient scale.
-Additional treatment technologies exist, such as using vermiculture composting to denitrify liquid manure, but may not be cost-effective unless a market for the resulting product is developed.
-We strongly support the efforts by CDFA, the dairy industry, and their partners to conduct research to help facilitate the export and reuse of greater amounts of dairy manure, and encourage the dairy industry to assist CDFA in obtaining a stable source of funding to continue these necessary efforts.
-We also pledge to do our part to support the development of sustainable markets for dairy manure, consistent with our mandates to protect water quality and human health.
+Additional treatment technologies exist, such as using vermifiltration or vermiculture composting to denitrify liquid manure, but may not be cost-effective unless a market for the resulting product is developed.
+We strongly support the efforts by CDFA, the dairy industry, and their partners to conduct research to help facilitate the safe export and reuse of greater amounts of dairy manure, and encourage the dairy industry to assist CDFA in obtaining a stable source of funding to continue these necessary efforts.
+We also pledge to do our part to actively support efforts to develop sustainable markets for dairy manure, consistent with our mandates to protect water quality and human health.
+In particular, we fully support CDFA’s important efforts to ensure the safety of California’s food supply.
+To that end, we will work with CDFA and assist the Central Valley Water Board in developing requirements to include in its revised dairy general waste discharge requirements that obligate dairies to manage their manure in compliance with all relevant food safety laws and guidance.
+In addition to CDFA and the Central Valley Water Board, other agencies we will seek to coordinate with on these efforts will include the California Air Resources Board, CalRecycle, the United States Department of Agriculture, Natural Resources Conservation Service, and other relevant agencies.

 The Nonpoint Source Policy highlights the challenges of reversing decades of practices that cause nonpoint source pollution and acknowledges the need for time: